leewaterman/grocerylist/README.md

 # grocerylist

 This sample project is built on [Framework7](https://framework7.io/).
-It takes an exported XML shopping list from the[MacGourmet Deluxe](https://marinersoftware.com/product/macgourmet-deluxe/) desktop application and creates a digital list you can use on your mobile device.
+It takes an exported XML shopping list from the [MacGourmet Deluxe](https://marinersoftware.com/product/macgourmet-deluxe/) desktop application and creates a digital list you can use on your mobile device.

 ## Requirements